Epilepsy Foundation

-The Epilepsy Foundation, also Epilepsy Foundation of America (EFA), is a non-profit national foundation, headquartered in Bowie, Maryland, dedicated to the welfare of people with epilepsy and seizure disorders.
-The foundation was established in 1968 and now has a network of 59 affiliates.
-The foundation's programs aim to "ensure that people with seizures are able to participate in all life experiences; and to prevent, control and cure epilepsy through research, education, advocacy and services."
+The Epilepsy Foundation, also Epilepsy Foundation of America (EFA), is an American non-profit national foundation, headquartered in Landover, Maryland, it was established in 1968, with the goal to provide the welfare of people with epilepsy, and seizure disorders.
+The foundation and its 59 affiliates, provide assistance in counseling, and in healthcare.

-The Epilepsy Foundation came into existence as the result of a merger of the Epilepsy Association of America and the Epilepsy Foundation in 1967.
-It has since been joined by the National Epilepsy League.
-In December 2012, it merged with The Epilepsy Therapy Project.
-The mission of the Foundation in 2012 was to "stop seizures and SUDEP, find a cure and overcome the challenges created by epilepsy through efforts including education, advocacy and research to accelerate ideas into therapies".
-The new mission of the Foundation is "To Lead The Fight To Overcome The Challenges Of Living With Epilepsy And To Accelerate Therapies To Stop Seizures, Find Cures, And Save Lives."
+The Epilepsy Foundation came into existence from the result of a merger of the Epilepsy Association of America and the Epilepsy Foundation in 1967.
+It now includes the National Epilepsy League and in December of 2012, it merged with The Epilepsy Therapy Project.

-Programs included educational, counseling, referral, and employment assistance.
-In addition the EFA has advisory and youth programs, training grants and programs.
+The Epilepsy Foundation current positions include supporting diversity programs; supporting the right to equal employment, eliminating discrimination against epilepsy, and to those suffering with seizure disorders, commitment to their perceived vision on a better future, as well as cultural diversity.
+Programs include educational, counseling, referral, and employment assistance.
+In addition the Foundation includes many youth programs, training grants and programs.

+In 2025, the vision of the Epilepsy Foundation was as follows: